kumc-bmi/bc_qa/CONTRIBUTING.md

 **ISSUE**: Google says:
 > Don't use underscores ( _ ) or hyphens ( - ) in identifiers.

-but we deal a lot with SQL column names (esp. from i2b2) where underscores are quite conventional.
+But we deal a lot with SQL column names (esp. from i2b2) where underscores are quite conventional.
+And REDCap prohibits dots.
+And dots have an entirely different meaning in python, Java, PHP, etc. So let's lean toward `snake_case`.

+Likwise, use `data_file.csv` rather than `data-file.csv`; otherwise filenames don't alphebetize, which is an annoyance.

+ - use verbs for functions,
+ - nouns for data

+**open issue**: Regarding order of functions in a .R file,
+  - alphabetical order may make them easier to find
+  - "story telling" order may make them easier to understand

 ### Line Length